-A well-known theorem of Paul Erd\H{o}s and Norman Anning states that every point set in the Euclidean plane with integer distances must be either collinear or finite~\cite{AnnErd-BAMS-45,Erd-BAMS-45}.
+The Erd\H{o}s--Anning theorem states that every point set in the Euclidean plane with integer distances must be either collinear or finite~\cite{AnnErd-BAMS-45,Erd-BAMS-45}.
 More strongly, for any (non-degenerate) triangle of diameter $\delta$, at most $O(\delta^2)$ points can have integer distances from all three triangle vertices.
-When the whole point set has diameter $D$, its number of points is $O(D)$~\cite{Sol-DCG-03}.
+When the whole point set has diameter $D$, its number of points is $O(D)$~\cite{Sol-DCG-03}, and if in addition it is non-collinear its number of points is $D^{O(1/\log\log D)}$~\cite{GreIliPel-24}.
 In contrast, as Euler already observed, there exist infinite non-collinear point sets of bounded diameter with all distances rational, for instance, dense subsets of a unit circle~\cite{Eul-FxA-62,Har-CH-98}.

 There are many metrics other than Euclidean distance for which we might ask similar questions.
 One obstacle to generalizing the Erd\H{o}s--Anning theorem to other metrics is that its usual proof is heavily based on algebraic geometry.
 In the Euclidean plane, the locus of points whose distances to two given points differ by a fixed integer is a branch of a hyperbola.
 Therefore, the points with integer distances to three non-collinear points lie at the intersection points of two finite families of hyperbolas.
 Hyperbolas are algebraic curves of degree two, and by Bezout's theorem two hyperbolas have at most four crossings, so these two finite families have finitely many intersection points.
-But it is not obvious how to extend this argument to metrics for which the the corresponding curves are more complicated or non-algebraic.
+But it is not obvious how to extend this argument to metrics for which the corresponding curves are more complicated or non-algebraic.
 Erd\H{o}s and Anning originally used a different argument using trigonometric inequalities~\cite{AnnErd-BAMS-45}, but its generalization is also non-obvious.

-A second obstacle is, of course, that analogous statements are untrue for some metrics.
-For the $L_1$ or $L_\infty$ distances in the plane, for instance, the integer lattice provides a familiar example of an infinite set that is not collinear and has only integer distances.
+A second obstacle is that analogous statements are untrue for some metrics.
+For the $L_1$ or $L_\infty$ distances in the plane, the integer lattice provides a familiar example of an infinite set that is not collinear and has only integer distances.
 Thus, generalizations of the theorem to other families of metrics must avoid families that include $L_1$ or $L_\infty$.

 In this paper we prove the following generalized versions of the Erd\H{o}s--Anning theorem:

 \begin{quotation} \textit{For any strictly convex distance function on $\mathbb{R}^2$, every point set with integer distances must be either collinear or finite.
 For any (non-degenerate) triangle of diameter $\delta$, at most $O(\delta^2)$ points can have integer distances from all three triangle vertices.
 If a set with integer distances has diameter $D$, it has at most $O(D)$ points.} (\cref{sec:dist-fun})